 - Download the Leelanau Peninsula Wine Trail’s iPhone App

-8 wineries (and soon to be more) comprise the well-named Wineries of Old Mission (WOMP), and all of them are located north of Traverse City on the thin, water-surrounded strip of land called the Old Mission Peninsula.
-Located within 5 miles of one another, and offering a diverse range of tasting rooms (from the Chateau Chantal’s traditional decor to 2Lads’ stainless-steel, urban vibe), the wineries on Old Mission Peninsula are a great wine escape from the relative bustle of Traverse City (where you’ll also find several tasting rooms—see below).
-Find info about Old Mission wine tasting and touring with the following links:
+Nine wineries comprise the Wineries of Old Mission (WOMP), all of them are located north of Traverse City on the thin, water-surrounded strip of land called the Old Mission Peninsula.
+Located within 5 miles of one another, and offering a diverse range of tasting rooms (from Chateau Chantal’s traditional decor to 2Lads’ stainless-steel, urban vibe), the wineries on Old Mission Peninsula offer a beautiful and relaxing wine escape from the bustle of downtown Traverse City (where you’ll also find several tasting rooms—see below).
+A 10th winery, Bonobo Winery owned by television personality Carter Oosterhouse and actor Amy Smart, is also located on the peninsula though it’s not a part of WOMP.
+More about Old Mission wine tasting and touring:

 - Wineries in Traverse City and Old Mission Peninsula

 - Take an Old Mission Tour, Including Northern Michigan Wineries

 - Make It A Traverse City Day Trip: Old Mission Lighthouse and Beach

 - Map of Old Mission Peninsula Wineries via WOMP

 - WOMP’s Group and Bus Policies, with Recommended Tour Companies